-Travel Insurance and Assistance in Europe investigates the market for stand-alone travel insurance and assistance in 20 European countries, namely, Austria, Belgium the Czech Republic, Denmark, Finland, France, Germany, Ireland, Italy, the Netherlands, Norway, Poland, Portugal, Romania, Russia, Spain, Sweden, Switzerland, Turkey and the UK.
+Travel Insurance and Assistance in Europe investigates the market for stand-alone travel insurance and assistance in 20 European countries, namely, Austria, Belgium, the Czech Republic, Denmark, Finland, France, Germany, Ireland, Italy, the Netherlands, Norway, Poland, Romania, Russia, Spain, Sweden, Switzerland, Turkey, the UK and Ukraine.

-This market is estimated by Finaccord to have been worth EUR 3.86 billion in gross written premiums in 2014 and its value has proved to be resilient in spite of a challenging economic environment.
-Moreover, the competitive and distribution dynamics of the market continue to evolve with new channels emerging and partnerships with major distributors subject to regular change.
+This market is estimated by Finaccord to have been worth EUR 4.41 billion in premiums and other revenues in 2018 and is growing rapidly in a number of the countries researched.
+Moreover, the competitive and distribution dynamics of the market continue to evolve with the emergence of new channels and partnerships with major distributors subject to regular change.

 The study comprises the following unique features:

-data for the size of the market for stand-alone travel insurance and assistance in each country between 2010 and 2014 in terms of premiums and policies, with a segmentation between single-trip and annual cover;
+data for the size of the market for stand-alone travel insurance and assistance in each country between 2014 and 2018 in terms of premiums and policies, with a segmentation not only between single-trip and annual cover but also between holiday and business / corporate cover;

 a review of other direct and affinity distribution channels used in each country including automotive clubs, direct sales, online aggregators, other online brands and retailers, plus cover packaged with payment cards and bank accounts;

-estimates for the market share of travel insurance and assistance gross premiums for the top ten underwriters of this type of cover in 2014 in each country and across all 20 countries combined with these data points expressed as a percentage range (e.g. 5.0% to 7.5%);
+estimates for the market share of travel insurance and assistance premiums and other revenues for the top ten underwriters of this type of cover in 2018 in each country and across all 20 countries combined with these data points expressed as a percentage range (e.g. 5.0% to 7.5%);

 The report, which represents an update and expansion to previous Finaccord studies on the subject, is accompanied by an Excel PartnerBASE™ dataset that details the travel insurance partnerships identified, plus a convenient market data annexe, also in Excel format.
 This annexe can be used as a convenient source of data already in Excel format which means that there is no need for users to re-enter data from the PDF report into their own Excel worksheets.